KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 Anyways, I got quite a bit done with the actual PCB today, so I'm going to end it off there.
 I'm a bit worried with my lack of passives, so I'm going to ask some questions about that.
 I'm also still missing some UART/SPI stuff, so I gotta figure that out too, and then breakout the rest of the GPIO's!

-## Day 11 - Finessing spare GPIO's
+## Day 11 - Finessing spare GPIO's - 4 Hours

 Now yesterday, I got the layout together, so now I want to focus on getting all the pin mappings done.
 The first thing I want to focus on is UART/SPI.